btrccts/btrccts/README.md

 - Limit order

 Limit orders are filled, when the price is reached.
 Limit orders get filled all at once, there is no volume calculation yet.
-If your bot uses hugh limit orders, keep in mind that the behaviour on the exchange can be a partiall fill and leaving the order open until filled.
+If your bot uses huge limit orders, keep in mind that the behavior on the exchange can be a partiall fill and leaving the order open until filled.